Enhancely API (1.4.2)

 Get Started in 3 Steps

-1. Get Your API Key - Log in to the Enhancely Dashboard, add your domain, verify ownership, and copy your API key.
+1. Get Your API Key - Log in to the Enhancely Dashboard, add your domain, verify ownership, and copy your project API key.

 2. Make Your First Request - POST your page URL to /api/v1/jsonld with your API key.
 First request returns 201 (queued for processing).
 Wait a few minutes, then request again to get 200 with your generated JSON-LD.